-6.2.1 Global target/non-target fish catch
+6.2.1 Global fish catch/bycatch

-Non-target catch constituted a predominant fraction (>50%) of the total catch in 2015 and 2016 (Figure 4a) but has otherwise been around or below 25% of the total catch in other years (Figure 4a).
-In absolute terms, non-target catch was extremely variable across years (Figure 4b).
+Bycatch constituted a predominant proportion (>50%) of the total catch in 2015 and 2016 (Figure 4a) but has otherwise been around or below 25% of the total catch in other years (Figure 4a).
+In absolute terms, bycatch was extremely variable across years (Figure 4b).

-The figures on non-target catch highlight the portion of "sharks" as non-target catch.
+The figures on bycatch highlight the proportion of "sharks" in the catch.

-Broad definitions of sharks include Chondrichthyans in general in the "shark" category (e.g. rays and chimaeras).
-For the purpose of this chapter, a list of all Chondrichthyans taxa captured in SIOFA fisheries and reported in the HBHCatchEffort database 2013-2020 was extracted and used to define "sharks".
+Broad definitions of sharks include Chondrichthyans in general in the "shark" category (e.g., rays and chimaeras).
+For the purpose of this chapter, a list of all Chondrichthyans taxa captured in SIOFA fisheries and reported in the HBHCatchEffort database 2013-2021 was extracted and used to define "sharks".
 The full list of shark taxa captured in SIOFA fisheries is provided in Appendix B.

-Figure 4a and b - Catch and non-target catch as relative values (upper panel, a) and absolute values (lower panel, b) (source: SIOFA AggregatedCatchEffort and HBHCatchEffort databases 2013-2020).
-Catch without spatial information are not included, and the portion of non-target catch composed by sharks (as defined in Appendix B) is highlighted.
+Figure 4a and b - Catch and bycatch as relative values (upper panel, a) and absolute values (lower panel, b) (source: SIOFA AggregatedCatchEffort and HBHCatchEffort databases 2013-2021).
+Catches without spatial information are not included, and the portion of bycatch composed by sharks (as defined in Appendix B) is highlighted.

-6.2.2 Target/non-target fish catch in SIOFA subareas
+6.2.2 Catch and bycatch in SIOFA Subareas

-Target catch was taken mainly in SIOFA subareas 1 and 3b (Figure 5a).
-Non-target catch in 2020 was mostly taken in SIOFA subareas 8, and 2 (Figure 5b).
-In 2015-2016 a larger portion of the non-target catch came from subarea 8 (Figure 5b).
+Catch of target species was taken mainly in SIOFA Subareas 1 and 3b (Figure 5a).
+Bycatch in 2021 was mostly taken in SIOFA Subareas 8, and 2 (Figure 5b).
+In 2015-2016 a larger portion of the bycatch came from subarea 8 (Figure 5b).

-Figure 5a and b - Target (upper panel, a) and non-target (lower panel, b) in different SIOFA subareas (source: SIOFA AggregatedCatchEffort and HBHCatchEffort databases 2013-2020).
-Catches without spatial information are not included
+Figure 5a and b - Catch (upper panel, a) and bycatch (lower panel, b) in different SIOFA Subareas (source: SIOFA AggregatedCatchEffort and HBHCatchEffort databases 2013-2021).
+Catches without spatial information are not included.

-6.2.3 Target/non-target sharks catch
+6.2.3 Catch of sharks

-This section presents further details on the sharks catches in SIOFA, which were highlighted in section 6.2.1.
+This section presents further details on the sharks catches in SIOFA, which were noted in section 6.2.1.
 Sharks are caught with different gears, in the past they were caught with both gillnets and longlines, but in recent years they are mainly caught with longlines.

-Sharks were targeted in the SIOFA area until the entry into force of CMM 2019/12 (binding from October 10, 2019), which prohibited targeting any deep-sea shark species listed in its Annex 1.
-Following the entry into force of CMM 2019/12, all sharks are considered as non-target catch for the purpose of this Overview.
+Sharks were targeted in the SIOFA Area until the entry into force of CMM 12-2019 (binding from October 10, 2019), which prohibited targeting any deep-sea shark species listed in its Annex 1.
+Following the entry into force of CMM 12-2019, all sharks are considered simply as catch for the purpose of this Overview.

-Target and non-target catch of sharks (as defined in Appendix B) increased between 2013 and 2016 but has been decreasing since (Figure 6a).
-Target and non-target catch of sharks is dominated by Portuguese dogfish (CYO), with a significant presence of kitefin shark (SCK) until 2019 (Figure 6a).
-Subarea 2 was the origin of the vast majority of shark catches in the SIOFA area (Figure 6b).
+Catch of sharks (as defined in Appendix B) increased between 2013 and 2016 but has decreased since (Figure 6a).
+Catch of sharks was dominated by Portuguese dogfish (CYO), with a significant presence of kitefin shark (SCK) until 2019 (Figure 6a).
+Subarea 2 was the origin of most of the shark catches in the SIOFA Area (Figure 6b).

-Figure 6a and b - Yearly target and non-target catch of sharks in the SIOFA area by species (upper panel, a) and by SIOFA subarea (lower panel, b) (source: SIOFA AggregatedCatchEffort and HBHCatchEffort databases 2013-2020).
+Figure 6a and b - Yearly catch of sharks in the SIOFA Area by species (upper panel, a) and by SIOFA subarea (lower panel, b) (source: SIOFA AggregatedCatchEffort and HBHCatchEffort databases 2013-2021).
 Species are indicated by their 3-letter FAO code, see Appendix B for disambiguation.